zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 'poetry install' only has to be done once per OS/Python version combination before branching into the three separate workflows.
 Currently, each of the sub-workflows are running on the same matrix.

-{% include note.html content=" One downside of this approach is that the poetry-install job is only considered done, when all six matrix cells are complete.
-This means even if the ubuntu/py3.8 runner is done with the 'poetry-install' after 1 minute, the ubuntu/py3.8 runner for 'lint-code' can only start once every other runner on the 'poetry-install' job are done." %}
+{% include note.html content=" One downside of this approach is that the `poetry install` job is only considered done, when all six matrix cells are complete.
+This means even if the ubuntu/py3.8 runner is done with the 'poetry-install' after 1 minute, the Ubuntu/Py3.8 runner for `lint-code` can only start once every other runner on the `poetry-install` job are done." %}

 ## :repeat: 3.
-Avoid code duplication with 'Composite Actions'
+Avoid code duplication with composite actions
 As we were designing the different reusable workflows it became obvious that we were generating a lot of duplicated code.
 Each workflow would set up Python, do some OS-specific fine-tuning, install Poetry and load the cached venv or create it.